MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-IV-Great-Lakes-St-Lawrence-Seaway-Development-Corporation-Department-Transportation/part-402-Tariff-Tolls/section-402.3.md

 *New business* means:

-(1) Containerized cargo moved by ship in the Seaway at any time in a navigation season;
+(1) Containerized cargo moved by vessel in the Seaway at any time in a navigation season;

-(2) A commodity/origin/destination combination in which the commodity moved by ship in the Seaway at any time in a navigation season:
+(2) A commodity/origin/destination combination in which the commodity moved by vessel in the Seaway at any time in a navigation season:

 (i) Originating at a point inside Canada or the United States of America or at a country outside Canada or the United States of America, provided that such commodity has not originated from such point or country, as the case may be, at any time in any of the five consecutive navigation seasons immediately preceding the then current navigation season;

 (ii) Destined to a point inside Canada or the United States of America or a country outside Canada or the United States of America, provided that such commodity has not been destined to such point or country, as the case may be, at any time in any of the five consecutive navigation seasons immediately preceding the then current navigation season;

-(iii) Originating at a point inside Canada or the United States of America or a country outside Canada or the United States of America and destined to a point inside Canada or the United States of America or a country outside Canada or the United States of America, provided that such Commodity was previously moved, in lieu of movement by ship, by any mode of transportation other than by ship at all times in the five consecutive navigation seasons immediately preceding the then current navigation season; or
+(iii) Originating at a point inside Canada or the United States of America or a country outside Canada or the United States of America and destined to a point inside Canada or the United States of America or a country outside Canada or the United States of America, provided that such Commodity was previously moved by any mode of transportation other than by vessel at all times in the five consecutive navigation seasons immediately preceding the then current navigation season; or

 (iv) That has not moved through either section of the Seaway in any of the five consecutive navigation seasons immediately preceding the then current navigation season, in a volume exceeding 10,000 metric tons.